jcbhmr/decorators/readme.md

 # Decorators Collection
-Collections of decorator functions for everyday use
+Collection of decorator functions for everyday use

 ```js
 import decorate from "npm:@jcbhmr/decorators/decorate"